 The discussion and agreement phase differs for bilateral and unilateral cases.
 In a bilateral case, the discussions proceed in two parts and involve two IRS offices -- the APA Program and the U.S. Competent Authority.
 In the first part, the APA team will attempt to reach a consensus with the taxpayer regarding the recommended position that the U.S. Competent Authority should take in negotiations with its treaty partner.
-This recommended U.S. negotiating position is a paper drafted by the APA team leader and signed by the APA Director that provides the APA Program's view of the best TPM for the Covered Transaction, taking into account IRC § 482 and the regulations thereunder, the relevant tax treaty, and the U.S. Competent Authority's experience with the treaty partner.
+This recommended U.S. negotiating position is a paper drafted by the APA team leader, reviewed by APA management, and signed by the APA Director that provides the APA Program's view of the best TPM for the Covered Transactions, taking into account IRC § 482 and the regulations thereunder, the relevant tax treaty, and the U.S. Competent Authority's experience with the treaty partner.

 The experience of the APA office and the U.S. Competent Authority is that APA negotiations are likely to proceed more rapidly with a foreign competent authority if the U.S. negotiating position is fully supported by the taxpayer.
 Consequently, the APA office works together with the taxpayer in developing the recommended U.S. negotiating position.
-On occasion, the APA team will agree to disagree with a taxpayer.
-In these cases, the APA office will send a recommended U.S. negotiating position to the U.S. Competent Authority that includes elements with which the taxpayer does not agree.
-This disagreement is noted in the paper.
-The APA team leader also solicits the views of the field members of the APA team, and, in the vast majority of APA cases, the international examiner, LMSB field counsel, and other IRS field team members concur in the position prepared by the APA team leader.
+Often, however, the taxpayer will disagree with part or all of the recommended U.S. position.
+In these cases, the APA office will send a recommended U.S. negotiating position to the U.S. Competent Authority that identifies and explains the elements of the recommended position with which the taxpayer disagrees.
+The APA team leader also solicits the views of the other members of the APA team, and, in the vast majority of APA cases, the other members of the APA team concur in the position prepared by the APA team leader.
+If there is any disagreement, it is noted in the position paper.

-Once the APA Program completes the recommended U.S. negotiating position, the APA process shifts from the APA Program to the U.S. Competent Authority.
+After the APA Program completes the recommended U.S. negotiating position, the APA process shifts from the APA Program to the U.S. Competent Authority.
 The U.S. Competent Authority analyst assigned to the APA takes the recommended U.S. negotiating position and prepares the final U.S. negotiating position, which is then transmitted to the foreign competent authority.
 The negotiations with the foreign competent authority are conducted by the U.S. Competent Authority analyst, most often in face-to-face negotiating sessions conducted periodically throughout the year.
-At the request of the U.S. Competent Authority analyst, the APA team leader may continue to assist the negotiations.
+At the request of the U.S. Competent Authority, APA Program staff may assist in the negotiations.

 In unilateral APA cases, the discussions proceed solely between the APA Program and the taxpayer.
 In a unilateral case, the taxpayer and the APA Program must reach agreement to conclude an APA.
 As in bilateral cases, the APA team leader almost always will achieve a consensus with the IRS field personnel assigned to the APA team regarding the final APA.
-Under APA Program procedures, the IRS field personnel are solicited formally for their concurrence in the final APA.
+Under APA Program procedures, IRS field personnel assigned to a case are solicited formally for their concurrence in the final APA.
 This concurrence, or any item in disagreement, is noted in a memorandum prepared by the APA team leader that accompanies the final APA sent forward for review and execution.